jbequ5/Hydrogen/Sepc.md

 **Novelty Bonus:** 5% of challenge budget for physics-informed embedding distance from recent winners, **only if improvement > 0**.

+**Symbolic Bonus:** 2% of challenge budget for using auto-generated symbolic features that improve baseline by >5%.

 **Bounty Accumulation:** Emissions pool until improvement > 0.

 **Private-until-proven:** Strategies revealed only after earning rewards.